AlessandroSaviolo/depthcompletion/README.md

 ## Motivation

-While developing a framework for reactive collision avoidance in agile navigation, I encountered significant limitations with raw depth data from RGB-D sensors.
-The data was often noisy, incomplete, and lacked sufficient range, especially in cluttered and dynamic environments.
-I addressed these limitations by integrating monocular depth estimation with a depth completion pipeline, achieving accurate, dense, and extended depth maps.
+During the development of a reactive collision avoidance framework for agile navigation, we encountered significant challenges with raw depth data from RGB-D sensors.
+This data was often noisy, incomplete, and lacked sufficient range, particularly in cluttered and dynamic environments.
+To overcome these limitations, we integrated monocular depth estimation with a depth completion pipeline, enabling the creation of accurate, dense, and extended depth maps that significantly improved perception capabilities.

 ## How it works

-In our approach to depth completion, we use an RGB-D sensor, which provides two inputs: a standard RGB image and a sparse depth map.
-The RGB image captures the visual scene, while the sparse depth map contains distance measurements to objects.
-However, due to sensor limitations, the depth map often has gaps or noise, particularly around reflective surfaces or edges.
+Our depth completion approach begins with input from an RGB-D sensor, which provides two data streams: an RGB image capturing the visual scene and a sparse depth map containing distance measurements.
+However, due to sensor limitations, the depth map often has gaps and noise, particularly near reflective surfaces or object edges.

-To address this, we use a monocular depth estimation network to predict a relative depth map from the RGB image.
-This network generates a dense depth map that fills in the missing areas, but the predicted depths are not in absolute metric units.
-To align the predicted relative depth with the sparse absolute depth from the sensor, we fit a second-order polynomial model.
-This alignment minimizes the error between the sensor’s depth values and the predictions for regions where both are valid, ensuring the predictions are adjusted to the correct scale.
+To address these issues, we use a monocular depth estimation network to generate a relative depth map from the RGB image.
+This network produces a dense depth map that fills in the missing regions.
+However, these predicted depths are relative and not in absolute metric units.
+To align the predicted depth map with the sparse absolute depth from the sensor, we apply a second-order polynomial model.
+This model minimizes the error between the predicted depth and sensor data in regions where both are valid, ensuring the predictions are correctly scaled.

-Once the alignment is complete, we use the polynomial model to refine the entire predicted depth map, transforming it into a completed absolute depth map.
-This process corrects inaccuracies, fills in gaps, and combines the strengths of the sensor data (absolute accuracy) with the network’s ability to generalize across the entire scene.
-The result is a dense, high-quality depth map that extends beyond the raw sensor’s capabilities.
+The aligned depth map is then refined using the polynomial model, resulting in a completed absolute depth map.
+This map combines the sensor's accurate absolute data with the network's ability to generalize across the scene, filling in gaps and extending the depth range.
+The result is a dense, high-quality depth map that significantly enhances perception for robotics tasks such as obstacle detection, planning, and navigation.

 ## Features
-- Combines raw RGB-D depth maps with outputs from monocular depth estimation networks.
+- Combines raw RGB-D depth maps with monocular depth estimation outputs for enhanced depth accuracy.
 - Optimized for fast inference, enabling use on lightweight robotics platforms.
 - Easily adaptable to different environments and sensor setups.
 - A basic ROS2 nodelet is included as an example and for testing purposes.